dbt-msft/dbt-msft-docs/docs/nested_CTES.md

-# Three reasons why TSQL needs (actual) nested CTES
+#  Nested CTES in TSQL, a treatise

 ## Ask